MDobak/go-xerrors/README.md

 }
 ```

-Note that wrapping multiple errors with `xerrors.Newf` is possible on Go 1.20 and later.
+Note that wrapping multiple errors with `xerrors.Newf` is possible only in Go 1.20 and later.

 ### Creating Error Chains Without Stack Traces